rwblickhan/astro-rwblickhan.org/src/content/logs/books-2026.md

 1. _Seven Empty Houses_, Samanta Schweblin (trans.
 Megan McDowell)
 2. _Flow: The Psychology of Optimal Experience_, Mihaly Csikszentmihalyi
+3. _Attensity!: A Manifesto of the Attention Liberation Movement_, The Friends of Attention

 ## Short Stories